 Cannabidiol (CBD) has become all the rage in the health and wellness industry here in the UK and abroad for its benefits to the human body.

 CBD is sold in the form of oils, chewables, sprays, balms, lotions and vapable e-liquid.
-It is being infused with food products, such as coffee, chocolate, and smoothies.
+It is being infused with food and drink products, such as coffee, chocolate, and smoothies.
 There is, it’s safe to say, a huge growing market for CBD consumption in the UK

 One major obstacle in the way of CBD’s market potential is the controversy and confusion regarding its legality.
 This is mostly due to its association with the cannabis plant.
 It is a cannabinoid after all, which is basically a chemical compound derived from cannabis.